 |Timetabling||This is the process of collating meeting times for lectures, tutorials etc. and recording them on the central university timetable.

-Programme timetables are drawn up locally and the programme timetablers then liaise with representatives from Administrative Services and the Room Allocations team who jointly work to record the online timetable.
+Programme timetables are drawn up locally and the programme timetablers then liaise with representatives from UCD Registry and the Room Allocations team who jointly work to record the online timetable.

 UCD Student Card

 |A student UCARD is the official identification card for a UCD student.
 They use it to access the Library and UCD Sports & Fitness as well as pay for printing/photocopying.
 They will also need to bring it with them if sitting end of trimester exams.